Home / Vacations Ideas / Outdoor Adventures / Donut Falls: A Family-Friendly Hike Near Salt Lake City, Utah

 What should I pack?

-If you plan to climb closer to the actual falls (to see the “donut” rock formation), wear sturdy shoes with good grip; the rocks can be slick, especially in spring and early summer.
-Since kids will most likely get wet, make sure to bring a change of clothes.
+If you plan on climbing closer to the actual falls (to see the “donut” rock formation), wear sturdy shoes with good grip since the rocks is slippery.
+We recommend to bring a change of clothes for the kids who will probably play in the water.

-Is there a best time of day to visit the Donut Falls with kids?
+What is the best time to visit the Donut Falls with kids?

 Yes!
-Many families hike Donut Falls with kids, though some choose to stop at the overlook before the final scramble.
-Older kids and adventurous younger ones (with adult support) often enjoy the short climb for a better view.
-Bring a child carrier for the very little ones.
+Many families hike the Donut Falls trail with little kids.
+If they can’t handle the rock climbing part, you can stop at the overlook instead.
+School-aged kids and adventurous younger ones (with adult support) may enjoy the short climb for a better view and you can bring a child carrier for the very little ones.

-Yes, there are pit toilets available at the beginning of the trail, but they may be basic—bring your own hand sanitizer and tissue.
+There are port-a-potties available at the beginning of the trail, but they don’t have water.

 Latest Posts